-After you have completed the paperwork, acquired the requested documents, signed the appropriate forms, and written a detailed history of your former union, you should return them to the priest/deacon who will forward them to the Tribunal.
-Be sure you include a recent copy of your baptismal certificate (if Catholic), your marriage certificate, and final decree of divorce.
+After you have completed the paperwork, have signed the appropriate forms, and written a detailed history of your former union, you should return them to the priest/deacon who will forward them to the Tribunal.
+Be sure you include a recent copy of your baptismal certificate showing all notations (if Catholic), your marriage certificate, and final decree of divorce.
 Many find it helpful to tell their children what they are doing so as to avoid potential misunderstandings.
 Know that all materials gathered are held in the strictest of confidence in accord with Church Law.
+All officials of the Tribunal, including office personnel, are bound by oath of office to keep materials relative to the annulment process confidential.
+The parties are also asked to keep information confidential

-Your Former Spouse: The Church requires that your former spouse be notified of your petition to the Tribunal.
+Your Former Spouse: The Church requires that your former spouse (called Respondent) be notified of your petition to the Tribunal.
 Therefore, be sure to provide a current address for him/her.
+Every reasonable effort must be made to locate your former spouse.
 It is often worthwhile to let your former spouse know that they will be contacted by the Tribunal.
+The Respondent has the same rights as the Petitioner in the annulment process and the participation of your former spouse is strongly encouraged.
+An affirmative decision frees both parties for a new marriage recognized by the Catholic Church if they should so desire.
 The cooperation of your former spouse is very helpful in assisting the Tribunal to reach a just and fair decision.
 However, should your former spouse choose not to cooperate, the petition will continue to be processed.